How To Paint Metal Fireplace Surround

 1. First, you need to clean your fireplace completely if it’s very dirty.
 Try using an old toothbrush dipped in white spirit to remove all the fire dust and grime.

-2. Then, after it’s completely clean and dry, you need to use a fireproof primer on fire surrounds made of metal or fire screen/fire hearth that has been neglected for years if you want it to look like new.
+2. Then, after it’s completely clean and dry, you need to use a fireproof primer on fire surrounds made of metal or a fire screen or fire hearth that has been neglected for years if you want it to look like new.
 After priming firewalls, you can paint fire surrounds with any fire paint.

-3. Use fire accessories- fire screen/fire hearth to make the fire look more entertaining or a fireplace wall to create a different mood for fire lighting.
+3. Use fire accessories—a fire screen or fireplace hearth to make the fire look more entertaining or a fireplace wall to create a different mood for fire lighting.

 4. Use a fireplace primer on firewalls made of brick, drywall, cement, etc.

-5. Then paint fire surrounds with any fire paint.
+5. Then paint the fire surrounds with any fire paint.

 Now your fire surround will look new, and you can enjoy it for several years to come.
 Happy fire painting!